 Forecasting financial statements is an important financial task.
 Done one to several times during a year, it allows getting a realistic picture of the yearly outcome.
 It shows management what revenues, costs and profits they can really expect at the end of the year.

 Forecasting financial statements also brings the benefit that action can be taken to improve performance.
 For example, labour was budgeted to be $ 2 Mio for the current year.
-The actual forecast done in May indicated labour the reach $ 2.3 Mio.
+The actual forecast done in May indicated labour to reach $ 2.3 Mio.
 This insight gives management the time to initiate some correction or provide some justification.

 Here come the 4 tips that will help you efficiently forecasting financial statements: